Grants and funding

 Applicants must be:

-• listed on a valid Services Australia Health Care or Pensioner Concession Card (either their own or their parent, guardian or carer’s) or be in Out of Home Care
+- be listed on a valid Services Australia Health Care or Pensioner Concession card or

 Please click on 'Apply for a voucher', if you meet the above criteria